anantgehi/react-app/README.md

 git branch -M main
 git push -u origin main
 ```
-### 6. Publish and Deploy App on repository to Github Pages
+### 6. Publish and Deploy App on repository to Github Pages(Optional if using Github pages, not required in Netlify)
 ```
 npm run deploy
 ```